concept-inversion/concept-inversion/README.md

 - 👋 Hi, I’m Santosh Pandey, PhD candidate at Stevens Institute of Technology.
 - 👀 I’m interested in computer architecture, ML and HPC.
-- 🌱 I’m currently learning how to use ML for performance prediction.
+- 🌱 You can find my publications and other details in my [homepage](https://concept-inversion.github.io/).

 ----